spacemanspiff2007/HABApp/_doc/interface_habapp.rst

 BaseValueItem
 ======================================
 Base class for items with values.
-All items that have a value must inherit from :class:`~HABApp.core.base.BaseValueItem` May not be instantiated directly.
+All items that have a value must inherit from :class:`~HABApp.core.items.BaseValueItem` May not be instantiated directly.

-.. inheritance-diagram:: HABApp.core.base.BaseValueItem
+.. inheritance-diagram:: HABApp.core.items.BaseValueItem
    :parts: 1

-.. autoclass:: HABApp.core.base.BaseValueItem
+.. autoclass:: HABApp.core.items.BaseValueItem
    :members:
    :inherited-members:
    :member-order: groupwise